sauln/loan_calculator/README.md

   * Get a grip on Scala
   * Get a grip on functional programming
   * Get a grip on testing
-  * Get a grip on Play/MVC
+  * Get a grip on a web framework